 - Chocolate Cherry Torte Energy Bars – One Lovely Life

-- Cacao, Banana & Avocado Smoothie – Deliciously Ella
+- Cacao & Avocado Mousse – Deliciously Ella

 Natural Cocoa is what most of us are most familiar with in the U.S. If you’re looking at unsweetened baking cocoa, this is most likely what you’re coming across.
 In most US recipes, if the recipe author hasn’t specified what kind of baking cocoa to use, this is the default and most likely what they mean.